spring-media/adsolutions-implementationReference/responsive-adssetup-suggestion.md

 ## Possible AdSSetup
 The AdSSetup is the configuration for our Adlib.
-Here you control (_besides general settings like the [CLS placeholder](https://github.com/spring-media/adsolutions-implementationReference/blob/master/cumulative-layout-shift.md)_) the ordering of ads and which formats should be delivered on the page.
+Here you control (_besides general settings like the [CLS placeholder](https://github.com/spring-media/adsolutions-implementationReference/blob/master/cumulative-layout-shift.md)_) which ads and formats are ordered from the adserver.

 ### Preconfiguration
 The idea is that the page width is checked with Javascript before the adSSetup is defined and a choice is made between different presets for mobile / tablet / desktop.